Behind the scenes of our battle against COVID-19 is an incredible group of volunteers, all keen to do their bit in the pandemic.

 Kerry Colling, the research lead at the forefront of the trial, commented: “The support from the volunteers’ service for the Novavax study has been invaluable.

-“The volunteers working within the unit have been able to keep the flow of the clinics running smoothly and have provided a calm environment while participants are waiting in the booking-in room.
+“The volunteers working within the unit have been able to keep the flow of the clinics running smoothly.
+They have provided a calm environment while participants are waiting in the booking-in room.

 “It has certainly enhanced the participants’ journey through the unit.”